mwaz/yummy-recipies/README.md

 UML diagrams for the Project

-The falsk application for yummy-recipies
+The flask application for yummy-recipies

 # Prerequisites